derekcoppinger/derekcoppinger/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Full Stack Web Applications
+Web Applications
 - 🌱 I’m currently learning ...
-Rust/Node/PostgreSQL and much more :)
+Full stack technologies including Rust/Node/PostgreSQL and much more :)
 - 👯 I’m looking to collaborate on ...
 Fun side projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...